VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-The backbone dihedral angles \(\phi\) and \(\psi\) determine local protein conformation.
-The Ramachandran plot shows regions where these angles are statistically favorable.
-By summing the logarithm of these probabilities, the RL agent is rewarded for adopting favorable angles.
-This guides the agent toward realistic local conformations even if the overall fold is correct.
+Backbone dihedral angles determine the local conformation of proteins.
+The Ramachandran plot indicates regions of favorable angles.
+By summing the log-probabilities, the agent is rewarded for adopting torsion angles common in native proteins.
+This term helps ensure that local geometries are realistic.

 ---